cunnie/docs/sslip.io.md

 ### Acknowledgements

-We'd like to thank Pivotal Software for setting aside a hackday where we could implement sslip.io as a proof of concept.
+We'd like to thank Pivotal Software for setting aside a hackday where wecould implement sslip.io as a proof of concept.

 We'd like to thank Sam Stephenson for writing xip.io, which was the initial inspiration for sslip.io, and for suggesting the domain name sslip.io.

 [Justin Smith](https://github.com/justinjsmith) consulted on the security implications of releasing an SSL certificate and key to the general public.

 ### Footnotes

-<a name="authors"><sup>1</sup></a> [Tyler Schultz](https://github.com/tylerschultz), [Alvaro Perez Shirley](https://github.com/APShirley),
+<a name="authors"><sup>1</sup></a> [Tyler Schultz](https://github.com/tylerschultz), [Alvaro Perez-Shirley](https://github.com/APShirley),
 and [Brian Cunnie](https://github.com/cunnie) created sslip.io

 <a name="ec2_pricing"><sup>2</sup></a> We must have at least two name servers; we can't get away with just one.
 Per [RFC 1034](http://tools.ietf.org/html/rfc1034):
 <blockquote>
-By
-administrative fiat, we require every zone to be available on at least two servers, and many zones have more redundancy than that.
+By administrative fiat, we require every zone to be available on at least two servers, and many zones have more redundancy than that.
 </blockquote>

 <a name="ec2_pricing"><sup>3</sup></a> Amazon effectively charges [$0.0086/hour](https://aws.amazon.com/ec2/pricing/) for a 1 year term all-upfront t2.micro reserved instance.